 Here’s our tips to keep in mind- and help keep your sanity- during this 2 month old transition time:

 Every baby is different – perhaps your friend’s baby is already sleeping close to 7 or 8 hours through the night, and you’re still stuck waking up every few hours with your little one.
 Don’t worry, there’s nothing “wrong” with your baby.
 Since 2 months old is a transition period, every baby is going to make that transition at their own pace.
 Remember that these challenges (short sleeping periods, short naps, fussiness or colic during the “witching hour”, etc.) are all very common.
 Keep attending your regular check-ups with baby and of course consult your pediatrician if you think something is really wrong, but know you are not alone is these challenges – even if it might feel like it!

 Don’t get hung up on timing – although 2 months old is the ideal time to start implementing a more predictable bedtime routine, don’t obsess over following a ridged schedule.
 Focus on implementing the same calming activities before bed to get a routine in place, and if you’re really craving some form of a schedule, start with focusing on wake-up time and the first nap of the day.
 While most of your day’s schedule will be a little erratic, you can usually start planning a set time for you and baby to wake up in the morning, and at what time they can take their first nap of the day.

 There’s a lot to look forward to as your baby cruises through the 2 month mark.
 They’ll start to be more alert and their little personality traits will be coming out.
 You’re going to be hearing more giggles and grunts, and notice your baby discovering their hands and toes.
-You can learn more about your baby’s sleep during 1 month, 2 months, and 3 months here.
+You can learn more about your baby’s sleep during 1 month, 2 months, 3 months and on in Baby Sleep Simplified.